Infineon/mtb-example-psoc6-matter-door-lock/README.md

-# Matter PSoC&trade; 6 door dock example
+# Matter PSoC&trade; 6 door lock example

 This code example makes use of Matter on an Infineon PSoC&trade; 6 board to demonstrate its functionality as a Wi-Fi door lock device.